Insights

 • It’s less noticeable and can be overlooked.

-Create a descriptive and clear action button.
+Create a descriptive and clear action button

-• Create an actionable button label by finishing the sentence “I want to…” (ex.
-I want to… “Sign Up,” “Enroll,” “Book Flight,” “Send Message,” etc.) Avoid generic labels such as “Submit.”
+• Use an actionable label that completes “I want to…” (e.g., “Sign Up,” “Enroll,” “Book Flight,” “Send Message”).
+Avoid generic labels like “Submit.”

 Error message